seL4/ci-actions/aws-proofs/README.md

 - `cache_name`:  optional custom name for image cache.
 Should at least contain `L4V_ARCH`.
 Default is distinguishes separate caches for separate values of `isa-branch`, `manifest`, and `L4V_ARCH`.
+- `skip_dups`:   skip duplicated proofs (default true).
+                 Set to empty string to also run proofs that are already checked in other proof sessions.

 ## Environment